scieloorg/scielo-data/README.md

 ### Getter
 Getter is the module responsible for obtaining documents' metadata (incluiding its cited references) from the SciELO OAI-PMH providers.

-**Example 1: collectig data from the Old SciELO OAI-PMH Provider and storing it in a local Mongo database**
+**Example 1: collecting data from the Old SciELO OAI-PMH Provider and storing it in a local Mongo database**

 _Settings_
 - OAI-PMH Provider: Old SciELO Brazil